 Vote to Indicate, on an Advisory and Non-Binding Basis, the Preferred Frequency of Future Stockholder Advisory Votes to Approve the Compensation of Our Named Executive Officers (the "Say-on-Frequency" vote) - requires the affirmative vote of the holders of a majority of the voting power of the stock present or represented by proxy and entitled to vote on the matter.
 Stockholders will be able to vote for EVERY YEAR, EVERY 2 YEARS, or EVERY 3 YEARS, or ABSTAIN.
 Abstentions will have the same effect as votes against this Proposal No. 4.
 "Broker non-votes" will have no effect on this Proposal No. 4.
-However, because this proposal has three possible substantive responses (EVERY YEAR, EVERY 2 YEARS, and EVERY 3 YEARS), if none of the frequency alternatives receives the affirmative vote of the holders of a majority of the voting power of the stock present in person or represented by proxy at the meeting and entitled to vote on the matter.
+However, because this proposal has three possible substantive responses (EVERY YEAR, EVERY 2 YEARS, and EVERY 3 YEARS), if none of the frequency alternatives receives the affirmative vote of the holders of a majority of the voting power of the stock present in person or represented by proxy at the meeting and entitled to vote on the matter, we will consider stockholders to have recommended the frequency that receives a plurality of the votes present in person or represented by proxy at the meeting and entitled to vote on the matter.